Bullying Resource Center

 Bullying involves the repeated exposure of one person to physical and/or relational aggression where the victim is hurt with teasing, name calling, mockery, threats, harassment, taunting, social exclusion or rumors.

 Bullying can take many forms and occurs across the lifespan.
-It can occur in multiple settings including schools, "after school" programs, in the neighborhood, over the internet and cellular phones, at home between siblings, dating relationships, at summer camps and in organized athletic activities.
-Cyberbullying has added a new dimension to bullying because of the 24 hour access by way of social networks and texting.
+It can occur in multiple settings including schools, "after school" programs, neighborhoods, the internet and cellular phones, between siblings, dating relationships, summer camps and organized athletic activities.
+Cyberbullying has added a new dimension to bullying because of the 24-hour access by way of social networks, online communities, and texting.

 Bullying is a common problem.
-In a large scale study of schools, reports of bullying range from 1 in 4 students report feeling excluded by peers and 1 in 10 students report being a victim of physical bullying.
+In a large-scale study of schools, reports of bullying range from one in four students report feeling excluded by peers and one in 10 students report being a victim of physical bullying.

-All involved in bullying, including victims, bullies and bystanders, are at increased risk for mental health problems.
+All involved in bullying, including victims, bullies and bystanders, are at increased risk for mental health problems, including suicide

 Why is bullying such an important problem?